LeanKit-Labs/nonstop-package-resource/README.md

 var host = require( 'autohost' );
 host.init( {
 		port: 8888,
-		modules: [ 'continua-package-resource' ]
+		modules: [ 'nonstop-package-resource' ]
 	} );
 ```

 ### Consuming
-To consume this API from Node, please look at [continua-hub-client](https://github.com/LeanKit-Labs/continua-hub-client).
+To consume this API from Node, please look at [nonstop-hub-client](https://github.com/LeanKit-Labs/nonstop-hub-client).
 You can obviously roll your own, but why bother?

 ## API